-Knowing how to make a good password isn’t tough, but it does require a well thought-out methodology.
+Knowing how to make a good password isn’t tough, but it does require a well-thought-out methodology.
 In this day of rampant digital hacking, you need strong passwords that are harder to hack and virtually impossible to guess.
-Hackers know the tools and tricks that work for them to bust in to your accounts.
-From mining your social media accounts for common information used in passwords (think pet names, high school attended, birthdates, etc.) to dictionary attacks which cycle through common phrases to password crackers that randomly try combinations of words and letters, they’ve got every tool imaginable.
+Hackers know the tools and tricks that work for them to bust into your accounts.
+From mining your social media accounts for common information used in passwords (think pet names, high school attended, birthdates, etc.) to dictionary attacks that cycle through common phrases to password crackers that randomly try combinations of words and letters, they’ve got every tool imaginable.
 Don’t make it easy for them, make your network a tough one to get into.
 That’s why we’re here: to help give you a leg up against hackers.

 When it comes to defeating mathematical algorithms, the longer the better because each digit adds exponential mathematical combinations.
 However, there is a threshold for most organizations to how much length their employees will accept.
 Our recommendation is that the best passwords should be twelve characters in length or more.
 If an organization has an application that they wish to make even more secure, fifteen randomly generated characters would be recommended.

-The strongest passwords have complexity rules that include a combination of both upper and lowercase letters, symbols, punctuation and numbers.
-Each of these adds to the difficultly to guess, as well as the number of mathematical combinations.
+The strongest passwords have complex rules that include a combination of both upper and lowercase letters, symbols, punctuation, and numbers.
+Each of these adds to the difficulty to guess, as well as the number of mathematical combinations.

 While recycling is important in other parts of our lives, when it comes to passwords it should be avoided.
 Don’t use the same password for multiple applications because if it is compromised once, the hacker can use it for all those systems.
 Also, effective password policies require that when a password is changed, that it be something that hasn’t been used recently.
 For example, when a password expires, you might not be able to use it until you have used 24 other passwords first.